Jeep Cherokee lineup adds Latitude Plus trim package for 2018

 The 2018 Jeep Cherokee midsize crossover is the latest version of Fiat Chrysler Automobile’s (FCA) second-best-selling vehicle after the larger Grand Cherokee.

 The Cherokee has changed configuration and construction many times since its debut in 1974.
-The Cherokee was classified as an SUV with truck-style body-on-frame construction until 2013, when the 2014 model year, fifth -eneration Cherokee was introduced with a unibody construction base on a car platform.
+The Cherokee was classified as an SUV with truck-style body-on-frame construction until 2013, when the 2014 model year, fifth-generation Cherokee was introduced with a unibody construction base on a car platform.

 The transition from SUV to crossover hasn’t hurt Cherokee sales, and as is the case with many other vehicles that are by definition crossovers, such as the Ford Explorer, many consumers still refer to the Cherokee as an SUV.
 Jeep calls it a “compact SUV.”